arrowhead-f/application-skeleton-wot/README.md

 ## Configuration

-The WoT-Arrowhead Adapter configurations are defined in the [config.json file](src/config/conf.json)
+The application-skeleton-wot configurations are defined in the [config.json file](src/config/conf.json)

 ```json